-The program’s goals and objectives relate to the pursuit of the program’s mission, described at the outset of this webpage.
+The program’s goals and objectives relate to the pursuit of the program’s mission.
 The program is designed to assist students acquire the knowledge base and skills set outlined in the objectives below.

 Goal 1: Identify as a psychologist in the clinical science tradition.